theOGognf/rl8/README.rst

 Training a Recurrent Policy
 ---------------------------

-Use the low-level algorihtm interface to seamlessly switch between feedforward and recurrent algorithms.
-Default recurrent models are used depending on the environment's action spec.
+Use the low-level algorithm interface to seamlessly switch between feedforward and recurrent algorithms.
+The recurrent algorithm uses default recurrent models for different environment action specs.

 .. code:: python